carlohamalainen/carlohamalainen.github.io/_posts/2013-09-05-access-to-water-is-a-human-right.md

   - Uncategorized
 format: image
 ---
-Here&#8217;s an interesting video by the Nestle CEO, talking about access to water:
+Here's an interesting video by the Nestle CEO, talking about access to water:

 <div class="jetpack-video-wrapper">
   <span class="embed-youtube" style="text-align:center; display: block;"></span>
 </div>

-In case the Youtube video doesn&#8217;t work, here&#8217;s a local mirror: </p>
+In case the Youtube video doesn't work, here's a local mirror: </p>

 Transcript of the subtitles from 2:01 to 3:34 (thanks to AP):